 If you use ACS with Docker or DC/OS, please migrate to a solution template as recommended below.

 How this will affect you

 Beginning 31st January 2020, all ACS APIs will be blocked.
 Additionally, you will no longer be able to create new clusters, update or scale existing clusters using the portal, CLI or Resource Manager templates.
 However, you will still be able to list and delete existing clusters using these client tools.
-In addition, existing clusters and the applications running on them should continue to work, but please note that ongoing operation of these clusters is your responsibility and is not within Azure's support scope.
+While the existing clusters and the applications running on them should continue to work after 31st January 2020, there will be no technical support available or feature improvements.